 Most adults require between seven and nine hours of sleep each night, though athletes in heavy training may consistently need eight to 10 hours per night.

-Make your bedroom a sleep sanctuary
+Make your bedroom a sleep sanctuary to optimize your run

 Your bedroom should be cool, dark, quiet, and comfortable.
 Here are some tips for creating your sleep sanctuary: